The Russian Choral Heritage Foundation

 • to be directed to links for existing sheet music publications and audio recordings.

-We expect that the materials presented in the OSMRL will generate new scholarly studies, editions, and concert programs of these works, thus expanding and broadening interest in Russian Orthodox music and culture.
+We expect that the materials presented in the OSMRL will generate new scholarly studies, editions, and concert programs of these works, thus expanding and broadening interest in Orthodox music and culture.

 The material included in the Orthodox Sacred Music Reference Library meets the following criteria: